-Definition: Oil shale is a type of sedimentary rock that's rich in kerogen.
+Kerogen is an organic matter that can be converted into oil if heated long enough.
 This substance is not liquid petroleum, but organic matter from prehistoric marine plants and animals.
-Kerogen can be converted into oil if heated long enough.
-Oil shale should not be confused with shale oil, which is actual oil trapped in layers of shale rock.
+It is buried between layers of rock.
+It is not shale oil, which is actual oil trapped in layers of shale rock.

-Normally, Nature takes millions of years of pressure and heat to convert the kerogen in oil shale to crude oil.
+Nature takes millions of years of pressure and heat to convert kerogen to crude oil.
 Man can speed up this process by mining the shale in open pits.
 It's then heated in a process called retorting.
 The oil then must be separated from the rock and collected.
 This process is expensive, creates open pits that can be seen from space, and results in tons of toxic sand that must be safely deposited.

-Shell has developed a process to heat the shale underground that accelerates this natural process.
-This in-situ conversion process heats the shale to 650 – 750 degrees Fahrenheit for two to three years.
+Shell has developed a process to heat the shale rock underground that accelerates this natural process.
+This in-situ conversion process heats the shale from 650 to 750 degrees Fahrenheit for two to three years.
 This releases the kerogen oil and gas, which is then pumped to the surface.
-(Source: "Oil Shale Overview,"Institute for Energy Research.)